tr-ahmed/NaplanBridge/.github/instructions/copilot.instructions.md

 * Include comments in all major parts of the code for clarity
 * Use strong typing (`interface`) for all data structures under `/models`
 * Maintain clean and modular code

+# GitHub Copilot Custom Instruction

+If a feature implementation or frontend modification does NOT require backend endpoint changes, DO NOT generate or suggest a backend change report.

+Only generate a backend report when:
+- A new API endpoint must be added.
+- An existing API endpoint must be modified.
+- A model or database schema change is required.

+Otherwise, respond: "No backend change needed."